 Fit is exceptional, with a slim fit throughout the leg.
 You can comfortably wear the jeans on long travel days without any discomfort.
 Thanks to the synthetic blend, they’re great for lengthy trips as there is no need to wash the jeans.

-Shop For DU/ER Performance Slim Fit Jeans
+DU/ER Performance Slim Fit Jeans

 Pack a nice outfit for date nights and evenings exploring the country’s ritzy mountain village resorts.
 Ladies, it’s the perfect time to bust out your favorite summer dress.
 My favorite sites for dress shopping are Salty Crush, Lulus, and Free People.
 My only recommendation is no ridiculous gowns that you see on social media.